lorenzosaino/ubuntu-dpdk/README.md

     $ vagrant box add chef/ubuntu-14.04

-At this stage, you are ready to set up the virtual machine with the Intel DPDK.
+At this stage, you are ready to set up the virtual machine with Intel DPDK.
-Open a shell and move to the directory where this README file is located and type:
+Open a shell, move to the directory where this README file is located and type:

     $ vagrant up

 This will create a Vagrant VM according to the configuration contained in `Vagrantfile` and then it will provision it by running the `provision.sh` script.

+You can then SSH to the newly created machine by executing:

+    $ vagrant ssh

+The virtual machine can then be suspended with:

+    $ vagrant suspend

+shut down with:

+    $ vagrant halt

+or destroyed with:

+    $ vagrant destory

 Further information about the specific steps executed during this process can be found in the comments of the `provision.sh` and `Vagrantfile` files.